Meet Marohi whose name means strength, bravery and determination. Marohi was named by kids of Ngunguru School.

 Weight at release: approx. 1kg.

-Marohi is good at giving the tracking team a bit of a run around!
+Marohi is good at giving the tracking team a bit of a run around though!
 Every six months all of the monitored kiwi need to be caught to have a health check and get fresh batteries put in their transmitters.
 Here’s what happened one time: Like Finding a Kiwi in a Haystack

 You can become a kiwi sponsor and follow the life and adventures of Marohi by signing up to the Kiwi Coast ‘Follow a Kiwi’ Program.
 As a Follow the Kiwi Sponsor you will receive news, updates, photos and event invites FIRST!